Midrange Espresso Machines

 Compared to the above options, these machines are generally too expensive for the features and functionality they offer.
 If you get a good deal on one used, then it may be worth considering.

-In Short: Not bad, but too expensive compared to others on the market.
-Most PID heat exchanger machines are similar to this one.
-A PID on the steam boiler of a heat exchanger is kind of a gimmick - it does nothing to control the brew water temperature, which still relies on getting the thermosiphon tuning correct and/or flushing the group.
+In Short: Most PID heat exchanger machines from the likes of Quick Mill, ECM, Rocket, and so on are similar to this one.
+A PID on the steam boiler of a heat exchanger is kind of a gimmick - it offers basically no more control than a pressurestat and still relies on getting the thermosiphon tuning correct and/or flushing the group.

 The Good: